 In the fall of 2015, VIP launched a campus wide Consent Campaign in partnership with the office of the Dean of Students.
-This is a comprehensive, ongoing campaign that utilizes in-person programming, social media, printed and electronic materials, awareness events, and campus partnerships to educate and engage the campus, promoting a deeper understanding of consent.
-It also includes an in-person, peer-led training called #ConsentCulture, in which student leaders facilitate discussions and activities around understanding consent with their peers.
+This is a comprehensive, ongoing campaign that utilizes in-person programming, social media, printed and electronic materials, awareness events and campus partnerships to educate and engage the campus, promoting a deeper understanding of consent and boundaries and how both are communicated and understood.
+It now includes an in-person, peer-led training called

+#ConsentCulture, in which student leaders facilitate discussions and activities around understanding consent with their peers.